mcqua007/quantdom/readme.md

 [comment]: <> (Badges from https://shields.io/ and https://badgen.net/)
 ## Quantdom JS
-QuantDOM is a very small dom danipulation library that uses Jquery like syntax but is only comprised of the most use Jquery functions.
+QuantDOM is a very small (about 600 bytes when ran through [terser](https://www.npmjs.com/package/terser)) dom danipulation library that uses Jquery like syntax but is only comprised of the most use Jquery functions.
 Made to making manipulating the dom less verbose and less key strokes.
 I chose to base it of Jquery's syntax as many developers are already familar with it so it should be easy to just start using.

 ![npm bundle size](https://img.shields.io/bundlephobia/min/quantdom?color=%234338ca&logoColor=%232a2b2c) ![npm bundle size](https://img.shields.io/bundlephobia/minzip/quantdom?color=%234338ca&label=gzipped%20size&logoColor=%232a2b2c) ![NPM](https://img.shields.io/npm/l/quantdom?color=%234338ca&logoColor=%232a2b2c)

-**<font size="1">Note: If you use terser in your bundler you can decrease script size to **1.9KB** minified and **578B** gzipped.
-More about Quantdom at [Bundlephobia](https://bundlephobia.com/package/quantdom).</font>*
+*<font size="1"> - More about Quantdom at [Bundlephobia](https://bundlephobia.com/package/quantdom).</font>*

 ## Getting Started